Ensuring objectivity and transparency

 At the National Economics University, Mr. Le Anh Duc said that the school's admission methods will be converted to the same 30-point scale.
 This means that scores from different exams, international certificates, or different admission methods will be converted for comparison and common admission.

-In fact, a candidate can register for many different methods – from high school graduation exams, high school transcripts, international language certificates, to competency assessment and thinking assessment scores.
-Mr. Le Anh Duc believes that without a reasonable conversion method, comparison and selection will easily fall into a state of unfairness.
+In fact, a candidate can register for many different methods - from high school graduation exam, high school transcript, international foreign language certificate, to ability assessment test scores, thinking assessment.
+Mr. Le Anh Duc said that if there is no reasonable conversion method, comparison and selection will easily fall into a state of unfairness.

-Without a way to “set a common yardstick”, schools will find it difficult to determine the true abilities of candidates when competing for the same major.
+Without a “common yardstick”, schools will find it difficult to determine the true abilities of candidates when competing for the same major.
 Therefore, converting scores is not only a technical requirement in admission but also a basis to ensure transparency, objectivity and fairness for all candidates.

-When all candidates, regardless of the selection method, have a common measure, the risk of bias towards a group of candidates will be significantly reduced.
-In addition, this method helps ensure scientificity in admission.
+When all candidates, regardless of the selection method, have a common measure, the risk of bias for a group of candidates will be significantly reduced.
+In addition, this method helps ensure scientific recruitment.
 Conversion based on a unified standard contributes to accurately reflecting the academic ability and foreign language ability of candidates, instead of letting each scale operate separately.

-The score conversion also helps candidates easily orient their registration strategy.
-Many students often hesitate between submitting an IELTS certificate, using their school report card scores, or waiting for their graduation exam results.
-With a clear conversion table, candidates can calculate and choose the optimal option, avoiding registering based on emotions.
+The conversion table also helps candidates easily orient their registration strategy.
+Many students often hesitate between submitting an IELTS certificate, using their school report card scores or waiting for their graduation exam results.
+When there is a clear conversion table, candidates can calculate and choose the optimal option, avoiding registering based on emotions.

 This is also a solution to increase flexibility for universities.
 Through conversion, schools can both diversify their recruitment sources and maintain fairness in assessment.
 This is especially important in the context of increasingly fierce competition for admission.